-D. Financial Status of CWSRF Estimate as of March 31, 2022
+D. Financial Status of CWSRF Estimate as of March 31, 2023

-Nebraska's CWSRF program began in 1989 and has received 35 federal capitalization grants totaling \$261,535,224.
-Nebraska is required to provide a 20% match for the federal capitalization grants.
+Nebraska's CWSRF program began in 1989 and has received 37 federal capitalization grants totaling \$276,616,224.
+With limited exceptions, Nebraska is required to provide a 20% match for the federal capitalization grants.
 This has been done with a combination of general funds provided by the Legislature, with the proceeds bond issues and cash from the program's Administration Cash Fund.
-The CWSRF has \$178,603,647 in outstanding loans and \$146,439,417 in loan and forgiveness obligations.
+The CWSRF has \$236,753,068 in outstanding loans and \$152,020,001 in loan and forgiveness obligations.

 Administrative expenses are paid out of fees charged on loans.
 Loan fees are deposited in the CWSRF Administration Cash Fund.
-The program collected \$1,246,051 fees in SFY 2021, and expended \$702,932 in the year prior to March 31st.
-The Administration Cash Fund balance is \$2,372,664.
-Administrative Cash Fee collection in SFY 2023 will decrease to \$786,075, but expenditures likely will remain at the same level due to staff retirements.
+The program collected \$824,752 fees in SFY 2022, and expended \$745,018.

+The Administration Cash Fund balance is \$2,139,078.
+Administrative Fee collection in SFY 2024 will increase to \$839,306, but expenditures likely will also increase.